-The house wine at Gordon Ramsay's three Michelin star restaurant in London, a 'special selection' at Rick Stein's Seafood Restaurant in Cornwall and the prestige house white at Hotel du Vin across the UK. £11.95 a bottle.
+This delicious, crisp Sauvignon Blanc is listed at Stein's Seafood Restaurant in Cornwall and is the prestige house white at Hotel du Vin across the UK.
+A brilliantly versatile wine. £11.95 a bottle.

 The back label: A long, dry summer followed a wet spring, so our September harvest of 95% Sauvignon Blanc and 5% Sémillon was of super quality.
 This delicious, estate-grown dry white has been the house wine for Gordon Ramsay and Rick Stein for 15+ years.
 13% vol.